 To request a policy exemption, please refer to the following link: http://www.dot.ca.gov/hq/traffops/permits/pdf_documents/policy/excreqchk.pdf.

 All requests must be supported with documentation detailing or outlining the steps that the customer has taken to comply with Californiaís laws and the Departmentís oversize and overweight policies.

-Repetitive permits are available for vehicles or vehicle-combinations hauling a load with the following dimensions:
+Repetitive trip permits are available for hauling non-reducible loads up to the following dimensions:

 Height = 14' - 6" max.

 Length = 90' - 0" max.

 Repetitive permits hauling loads are only valid for one-way travel from Point A to Point B.